The Bekins Blog

 Downsizing can be exhausting.
 Don’t go in begrudgingly or half-heartedly.
 This is important work that takes focus and grace.

-1. Find your downsizing style
+2. Find your downsizing style

 Do you need to proceed slow and cautiously or do you like to dive in and get it over with?
 There’s nothing wrong with spending some time with sentimental items before you say goodbye, if that’s your style.
 Likewise, if you’re ready to move on mentally and emotionally, start loading the truck and don’t look back.

-1. Start with the easiest items first
+3. Start with the easiest items first

 Ease into things with items you feel less attachment to and work your way up to the more difficult items.
 Marie Kondo recommends a very specific order starting with clothes, books, papers and then sentimental items.
-Newton’s law may work in your favor and your momentum will help ease those difficult judgment calls.
+Newton’s law may work in your favor, and your momentum will help ease those difficult judgment calls.

-1. Focus on what to keep
+4. Focus on what to keep

 Instead of feeling overwhelmed by what you need to jettison, focus on the core, precious items that you know you want to keep.
 Once you’ve decided on the keepers, the rest will fall in line.

-1. Say goodbye to items
+5. Say goodbye to items

 Sorting important items that have been with you for a long time is more than just tossing them in a discard pile.
 Take time to say goodbye to those keepsakes that still hold meaning.
 Wear a favorite outfit one last time, display a prized award, read a program or magazine again.
 Giving belongings a proper send off can ease the uncertainty around getting rid of them.

-1. Sort by type, not geography
+6. Sort by type, not geography

-Going room to room may seem like a good plan but when it comes to sentiment, it may be the wrong strategy.
-Marie Kondo recommends sorting by items – books, ornaments, photos, etc – so that you can weigh the value of similar items.
+Going room to room may seem like a good plan, but when it comes to sentiment, it may be the wrong strategy.
+Marie Kondo recommends sorting by items – books, ornaments, photos, etc – so you can weigh the value of similar items.
 This saves you from overlooking things later on or second guessing your decisions.

-1. Involve your family
+7. Involve your family

 Go through things with family members.
 Sharing sentimental items with family is a good way to gauge their value.
-It opens up the opportunity to share the stories behind the items and pass the family history on.
+It opens up the opportunity to share the stories behind the items and pass on the family history.
 This is especially true of photos.
-Family members may want certain items, saving you the trouble of getting rid of them and, whether you like it or not, they may encourage you to get rid of things that they think you clearly no longer need.
+Family members may want certain items, saving you the trouble of getting rid of them and, whether you like it or not, they may encourage you to get rid of things they think you clearly no longer need.
 A little outside pressure may be a blessing.

 Letting go of things that hold that past might free up more space to enjoy the present.
 If you’re moving to a new location, you’ll need that energy and enthusiasm for your next big adventure.
 Need help getting moving?
-That’s what Wheaton does.
+That’s what Bekins does.
 We’re a silver certified moving company that specializes in helping our older clients reduce and relocate.
-Contact your local Wheaton agent today to get started on your next phase of life.

 Share This Post